MonkeySC/Hello-World/README.md

 # Hello-World
 My first repository
 Hi!
-I am very happy to be a memner of Githib!
+I am very happy to be a member of Githib!